threlte/threlte/README.md

 `threlte` is a component library for svelte to build and render three.js scenes declaratively and state-driven in Svelte apps.

-It's inspired by the sensible defaults of [react-three-fiber](https://github.com/pmndrs/react-three-fiber), the simplicity and effectiveness of Sveltes reactivity model and [svelte-cubed](https://github.com/Rich-Harris/svelte-cubed).
+It's inspired by the sensible defaults of [react-three-fiber](https://github.com/pmndrs/react-three-fiber), the simplicity and effectiveness of Sveltes reactivity model and [Svelte Cubed](https://github.com/Rich-Harris/svelte-cubed).

 It provides strictly typed components to quickly and easily build three.js scenes with deep reactivity and interactivity out-of-the-box.